Khris Middleton: 2020–21 season: Championship season

 In the following season, Middleton continued to play a key role on the Bucks, averaging 20.4 points per game, a career-high 5.4 assists per game, and 6 rebounds per game during the regular season.

 That postseason, the Bucks again faced the Heat in the playoffs, this time in the first round.
 In game 1, Middleton capped off a 27-point, 6-rebound, and 6-assist performance with a game-winning fadeaway jumper with 0.5 seconds left in overtime, to lift Milwaukee to a 109–107 victory and a 1–0 series lead.
 The Bucks would go on to win the series in four games.
 In game 6 of the Conference semi-finals against the Brooklyn Nets, Middleton dropped a playoff career-high 38 points, alongside 10 rebounds, five assists and five steals in a 104–89 victory.
 In game 3 of the Conference Finals against the Atlanta Hawks, Middleton tied his career-high 38 points, alongside 11 rebounds and seven assists in a 113–102 victory.
 In game 6 of the Conference Finals against the Hawks, Middleton dropped 32 points in a 118–107 win, leading the Bucks to the NBA Finals for the first time since 1974.
 In game 4 of the Finals, he scored a playoff career-high 40 points to help defeat the Phoenix Suns.
 In game 6, Middleton recorded 17 points, 5 rebounds and 5 assists, and made crucial baskets in the final minutes of the game to put away the Suns 105–98, closing out the series 4–2, securing the Bucks' first NBA title in fifty years, and giving Middleton his first championship.

+Middleton during the 2022 NBA All-Star Weekend festivities.